gcblauth/kplvms/README.md

 (I have a dream)

 + Improve bash code and check for dummy coding (I use this myself so I never destroyed anything.
 Help me keep it that way :)
-+ Improve commments all along
++ Improve commments, variable names and syntaxes all along (Expect to find different systaxes for doing same things... should standarize to a more efficient way)
 + Improve logging options
 + Create optional backup testing/hashing function
 + Incorporate Guest VM database/cache write to disk before snapshot